Skip Navigation

 • Working knowledge and implementation of IEPs and participation in IEP meetings.

-• Bachelor’s Degree from an accredited college or university.
+• Bachelor’s degree from an accredited college or university (preferred, not required).

 Every semester, Baltimore Lab School hosts undergraduate and graduate students from local colleges and universities.
 These opportunities have included internships, student teaching, and service learning projects.
 During their time here, these undergraduate and graduate students work with a variety of Baltimore Lab School faculty and staff in classrooms, admissions, development, alumni relations, outdoor education, after-school programs, and more.